DadeOrsu/DSS_answers/Part3.md

 - Commonly used in datacenters
 - Often viewed as the operating systems of the datacenters
 - In some cases they are special purpose operating systems that run over bare metal
-  - Do not offer system calls to upper layers rather, theu offer functionalities to create and manage virtual machines
+  - Do not offer system calls to upper layers rather, they offer functionalities to create and manage virtual machines
 - In others they are general purpose operating systems also offering virtualization capabilities
   - Typically they are less powerfull and offers less features than dedicated type 1 Hypervisors
   - Trap guest OSs as user-level processes